Salkantay Trek + Classic Inca Trail – 6 Days

 After the Coca tea for wake-up and breakfast, we will climb the highest Pass of the most exciting trek to reach the Inka Chiriaska pass, 5,200mt / 17.060ft (possible to observe some Condors around the area).
 Catch views of the surrounding mountains; this experience is unique step by step, and we can conquer the Peru summit.

-We describe our next campsite of Canal Inka ( Altitude 3,750 meet / 12,303 feet), where you will see more beautiful landscapes.
+We describe our next campsite of Canal Inka ( Altitude 3,750 meters / 12,303 feet), where you will see more beautiful landscapes.

-• Early wake up to enjoy the views of the Salkantay, and Humantay mountains
+• We wake up early to enjoy the views of the Salkantay and Humantay mountains.

 • Hiking towards the highest Pass, “Inka Chiriaska,” where the Inca Emperor suffered from super cold